OpenMD/OpenMD/samples/aqueousIons/README.md

 ## Background Information

-The interactions present in aqueous ion solutions need a bit of care.
+The interactions in aqueous ion solutions need a bit of care.
 Charge-charge and charge-dipole terms are generally covered by the direct Coulomb interactions between point charges on the ions and the water molecules.
 The 12-6-4 model includes contributions from ion-induced dipole interactions in addition to the standard 12-6 van der Waals interaction.
 The modified non-bonded interaction looks like:

 $$V_{12-6-4} = \frac{C_{12}}{r^{12}} + \frac{C_6}{r^6}  + \frac{C_4}{r^4}$$